good-advice-for-new-parents

 One thing I believe we did well as parents was establishing nighttime rituals.
 From the time they were babies, they had a consistent routine that made nighttime with multiple kids pretty easy.
 In fact, despite all their vastly different personalities, they practically demanded we did bedtime the same every night.
 Daily routines and rituals can make kids feel safe.
 If you add in a little fun to those routines and rituals, it typically makes them more appealing.
 For example, exchange tucking in your child for pretending you don’t see him in the bed and rolling on top of him, complaining about how lumpy the mattress is.
 This was a fan favorite at our house.
 But then again, our family is odd, so maybe not try this one.
 But you get the point.

-5. Just enjoy the ride.
+5. It’s important to enjoy the ride.

 While being a dad is admittedly tougher for some than others, it’s a huge responsibility for every dad on the planet.
 There is just so much that comes with the dad’s job description.
 Dads are supposed to be kind yet firm, providing yet present, sensitive yet strong, accepting yet shaping… All the things!
 It gives me anxiety just typing these words.
 But you know what?
 One of the best things we can do for our kids is enjoy being a dad.
 Kids can be messy, brilliant, bewildering, hilarious, precious, frustrating, and amazing.
 You’re on the roller coaster ride of being a dad; sometimes you just have to throw your hands up in the air, throw your head back, laugh, and simply enjoy the ride.